We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-Fortinet FortiSIEM is ranked 6th in Security Information and Event Management (SIEM) with 12 reviews while Securonix Security Analytics is ranked 5th in Security Information and Event Management (SIEM) with 7 reviews.
-Fortinet FortiSIEM is rated 7.6, while Securonix Security Analytics is rated 8.2.
+Fortinet FortiSIEM is ranked 11th in Security Information and Event Management (SIEM) with 11 reviews while Securonix Security Analytics is ranked 5th in Security Information and Event Management (SIEM) with 6 reviews.
+Fortinet FortiSIEM is rated 7.6, while Securonix Security Analytics is rated 8.0.
 The top reviewer of Fortinet FortiSIEM writes "Very easy alert setup; a good tool for analysis and for SOC".
 On the other hand, the top reviewer of Securonix Security Analytics writes "Behavioral profiles help us identify somebody who is engaging in anomalous behavior".
-Fortinet FortiSIEM is most compared with Splunk, IBM QRadar, Azure Sentinel, Elastic SIEM and Zabbix, whereas Securonix Security Analytics is most compared with Splunk, Exabeam Fusion SIEM, IBM QRadar, LogRhythm NextGen SIEM and Gurucul.
+Fortinet FortiSIEM is most compared with Splunk, IBM QRadar, Azure Sentinel, Elastic SIEM and Zabbix, whereas Securonix Security Analytics is most compared with Splunk, Exabeam Fusion SIEM, IBM QRadar, Azure Sentinel and ArcSight Enterprise Security Manager (ESM).
 See our Fortinet FortiSIEM vs. Securonix Security Analytics report.

 See our list of best Security Information and Event Management (SIEM) vendors.